 the completion date of my active duty service and any applicable grace period.

-If I am also granted a Military Service Deferment, the 180-day period described in Item A above will run at the same time as my Post-Active Duty Student Deferment period.
+If I am also granted a Military Service Deferment, the 180-day period described above will run at the same time as my Post-Active Duty Student Deferment period.
 Therefore, I will receive no more than 13 months of deferment following the completion of my qualifying military service.

 Enter the name of the school where you were enrolled on at least a half-time basis when you were called to active duty or within 6 months before the date you were called to active duty, and the date you were last enrolled at least half time at the school: